 - Impact policy-making by bringing global norms to bear on urgent local issues.

-- Act as “consultants” to LA Mayor Eric Garcetti’s office, the United Nations and community stakeholders to assist the city’s SDG plan.
+- Act as “consultants” to LA Mayor Eric Garcetti’s office, the United Nations and community stakeholders.

-- Work with partners, including city officials, U.N. offices, and students and faculty from other academic institutions.
+- Work with partners, including city officials, U.N. offices, and USC faculty.

 - Gain skills and work experience in community engagement, research, data visualization, communication strategies, public speaking and networking.

 - Engage in collaborations across disciplines and domains.